 Heading to the Protocol tab, you can easily toggle between protocols.
 This is especially handy if you’re running into issues while traveling.
 Some VPNs require you to manually set up different protocols (if they’re even available), so being able to try out different ones by simple toggling is a big convenience.

 The Log tab provides a log of VPN activity and the Support tab will give you the option to send a ticket.

 The mobile interface has very few features compared to the desktop version.
 This does make it simple to use and ideal for on-the-go use.
 While this may be welcome news to beginners, more advanced users may miss some extras.

 The main screen simply shows whether you’re connected and your current IP address.
-Unlike in the desktop app, there is no option to switch servers from the main screen.
-You have to disconnect in the main screen and go into Settings to choose your server location.
-While it’s not a huge pitfall, it is a bit of a UX downer.
+The app has been recently updated so you no longer have to go into settings to change your location, which is a plus.
 If you simply click on Enable VPN, the auto server feature will automatically choose the fastest server for your current location.

 Servers and performance

 According to its website, Hide.me currently has more than 100 servers covering more than 30 countries.
 This is a very small network compared to larger providers such as ExpressVPN with over 1,500 servers.